 When it comes to improving energy efficiency in your home, it’s easy to forget the impact your windows have on your energy usage.
-Drafty windows are easy to recognize, but you don’t have to have a noticeable concern with your windows to benefit from replacement windows.
+Drafty windows are easy to recognize, but you don’t need to have a noticeable concern with your windows to benefit from replacement windows.
 The right windows can help you save costs when it comes to heating and cooling your home.

 Thanks to advanced technologies, the glass in your windows can increase energy efficiency.
 And that doesn’t just mean tinting your windows.
-Multiple-pane alternatives, various kinds of glazing, gas fills and even the method used to install the glass can help you save money on your energy bills throughout the year, regardless of the weather.
+Multiple-pane alternatives, various kinds of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills throughout the year, regardless of the weather.

 Get to Know the ENERGY STAR® Basics